tim-to/cleaning-data-project/codebook.md

 ------------------------------------------------------------------------------
 **Name:** "tGravityAccMag-mean()"

-**Description:** The average of the mean of calculating the Euclidean norm of the Gravity Jerk accelerometer measurement.
+**Description:** The average of the Euclidean norm of the mean of the Gravity Jerk accelerometer measurement.

 **data type:** Real Number